pypeit/PypeIt/doc/help/pypeit_ql.rst

                             directory is given by parent_calib_dir (or redux_path) and the sub-directories follow the normal PypeIt naming scheme. (default: None)
+      --clean               Remove the existing output directories to force a fresh reduction.
+If False, any existing directory structure will remain, but any existing science files will still be overwritten. (default: False)
       --calibs_only         Reduce only the calibrations? (default: False) --overwrite_calibs    Overwrite any existing calibration files? (default:
                             False)